cscorley/dissertation/chapters/3_method/2_study.md

 the MRR and use the Wilcoxon signed-rank test.

 #### Combining and Configuring Changeset-based Topic Models {#sec:combo-data-collection}

-To evaluate the performance of a topic-modeling-based FLT and DIT we cannot use measures such as precision and recall.
-This is because each approach creates rankings pairwise, causing every entity to appear in the rankings.
-@Poshyvanyk-etal_2007 define an effectiveness measure for topic-modeling-based FLTs, which is also applicable to DIT.
-This effectiveness measure is the rank of the first relevant document, whether that document represents a source code entity or developer profile, and represents the number of documents entities a developer or triager would have to view before reaching a relevant one.
-Most importantly, this effectiveness measure allows evaluating our approach by using various rank-based metrics and statistical methods.

 For both research questions, we run the experiment of each task across all possible configurations from two sets of configurations, shown in Tables